aws-samples/iam-identity-center-team/docs/docs/deployment/configuration/cognito_machine_auth.md

 Explore the community-supported [Terraform provider designed for awsteam](https://registry.terraform.io/providers/brittandeyoung/awsteam/latest), enabling seamless configuration management through Terraform.
 Machine authentication credentials are required to use the provider.

 > The Terraform provider is maintained independently of the aws-samples community, and the TEAM authors do not assume responsibility for its maintenance.
-This Terraform provider has not undergone an internal AWS security review process.
-Users are advised to exercise caution.
 {: .important}